hnryjms/hnryjms.github.io/_posts/2014-03-19-tech-classrooms.md

 layout: post
 title:  "Teaching a Connected Classroom"
 date:   2014-03-19
+summary: "The students entering schools are coming from a new generation—they are students where digital technology has always been common everywhere you look.
+These students have grown up surrounded by technology, and they've never lived without being connected to the internet."
 ---
 The students entering schools are coming from a new generation—they are students where digital technology has always been common everywhere you look.
 These